rubaismail/colors-lamp/README.md

 ## Assumptions and limitations

 This repository documents the completed educational lab, not a production authentication system.
 Passwords are compared directly, login state is stored in a browser cookie, and color endpoints trust the supplied user ID without server-side session authorization.
 The app lacks robust validation and escaping; manually assembled JSON and HTML may fail on special characters.
-Empty search results are not handled gracefully by the current frontend.
-Production use requires changes to authentication, password storage, authorization, input/output handling, and HTTPS.

 Users must already exist in MySQL.
 Search is a SQL substring match; case sensitivity depends on database collation.
-There are no edit/delete color operations.
-Google Fonts requires an internet connection.
-The background image and unused MD5 library are retained as original lab assets.

 ## Version history and AI usage

 The application was completed and deployed before this repository was created.
 Its initial commits organize that existing work into project/API setup, backend endpoints, frontend integration, and documentation stages; they are not a claim about the original development dates.

-OpenAI Codex assisted with this repository organization, logical commits, extraction of database credentials into private configuration, relative API URLs, schema documentation, README, and license.
-This statement covers the repository preparation session; any earlier AI usage must be disclosed by the student according to class policy.
-The student is responsible for reviewing the work and confirming compliance with that policy.

-## License and attribution

-See LICENSE.md for the MIT license.
-This project is based on the COP 4331 COLORS Lab.
-Existing third-party notices in `js/md5.js` are preserved, including its Sebastian Tschan copyright and MIT license reference.
-The project license does not replace third-party notices or grant rights the contributors do not hold.